isaacnmm/pestpolicy-hugo2XX/content/posts/do-fleas-stay-on-humans/index.md

 ##  Details: Do Fleas Stay on Humans and Bite Us?
 Treatment?

-Cat, dog, or human fleas have [different preferred hosts](https://www.petmd. com/flea/infographic/flea-habitats-home).
-Despite that all of them can feed on a non-preferred host, their fertility is significantly reduced. - For example, the female fleas' ovaries won't develop fully when provided on a non-preferred host.
+Cat, dog, or human fleas have [different preferred hosts](https://www.petmd.com/flea/infographic/flea-habitats-home).Despite that all of them can feed on a non-preferred host, their fertility is significantly reduced. - For example, the female fleas' ovaries won't develop fully when provided on a non-preferred host.

 Side note: You can control the fleas on both humans and pets using products the appropriate products like cleaning shampoos, flea repellents, and flea bombs.